 Not all storage partners have the API infrastructure and real-time data feeds required for on-chain auditing.
 Significant upgrades are needed across the physical custody layer.

-While Singapore offers clear frameworks, other jurisdictions may not yet recognize the legal status of tokenized oil.
+While some countries offers clear frameworks, other jurisdictions may not yet recognize the legal status of tokenized oil.
 Cross-border enforceability of smart contracts remains a work in progress across major trading regions.

 Banks and financial institutions require demonstrated market depth and trading scale — not just theoretical models — before committing balance sheet capital to tokenized commodity instruments.